nicolas1998v/KivaCapstoneProject/README.md

 - Loans that were originally funded and were predicted as expired on the top right of the chart, or False Positives.
 - Loans that were originally expired and were predicted as expired on the bottom right of the chart, or True Positives.

-Calculating the proportion of False Positives per the total amount of predicted postives, we have:
+Calculating the proportion of False Positives per total amount of predicted postives, we have:
 - 77 / (77 + 560) = 0.1209

 Hence, only 12% of the loans our model thinks will expire are False Postives.
 That's pretty good!
 The next goal could be to bring that down to 10% and then 5% to increase precision further.